-Friedman (2013: 494ff.) is a reconstruction of Kant's reasoning for this sort of process.
+&lt;sup>75 Friedman, Kant's Construction of Nature, 494ff. reconstructs Kant's reasoning for this sort of process.

-This account is based on results obtained in Stan 2009 and 2015.
+$^{76}$ This account is based on results obtained in Marius Stan, "Kant's Early Theory of Motion: Metaphysical Dynamics and Relativity," The Leibniz Review 19 (2009): 29-60, and Stan, "Absolute Space and the Riddle of Rotation."
 There is an alternative reading, on which Kantian true motion is motion relative to an inertial frame designated by matter.
 (Ultimately, the global CM-frame of the physical universe.)
-Friedman 1992 and 2013 has defended it with great sophistication.
+Friedman (Kant and the Exact Sciences [Cambridge, MA: Harvard University Press, 2013], and Kant's Construction of Nature) has defended it with great sophistication.